thingsinjars/CoverMapMe/README.md

 Finally, the user is redirected to a URL on Facebook where they can confirm the change in cover image.

+For a better description of the interesting bits, [read this blog post](http://thingsinjars.com/post/463/covermap---nokia-maps-on-facebook/)

 ===

 Requirements